-- Expanding partnerships with other workforce programs to serve some individuals who need fewer or less intensive services - Effective management of caseloads so services are targeted at individuals who are engaged in services and are most in need. - Supporting adults achieving higher quality and more stable employment so they do not need to reapply for DVR services at a later date - Building on the experience of remote services to serve individuals more efficiently. - [3] The need to increase post-secondary education and training opportunities for students and youth: Students and youth with disabilities are much less likely than their peers with disabilities to enter and/or complete post-secondary education programs.
+- Expanding partnerships with other workforce programs to serve some individuals who need less intensive services - Effective management of caseloads so services are targeted at individuals who are most in need and engaged

+- Supporting adults achieving higher quality and more stable employment so they do not need to reapply for DVR services at a later date - Building on the experience of remote services to serve individuals more efficiently

+[3] The need to increase post-secondary education and training opportunities for students and youth: Students and youth with disabilities are much less likely than their peers with disabilities to enter and/or complete post-secondary education programs.
 High school students with disabilities are much less likely to participate in post-secondary preparation activities such as dual enrollment.
 Post-secondary education and credentialed training programs are essential for most youth to access high wage employment.
 Therefore, DVR needs to implement strategies to increase youth participation in these programs.
 Youth need an array of options, including earn while you work options such as apprenticeship and pre-apprenticeship programs.
 They also include no-degree credentialed programs such as LNA that are often the starting point of high wage career ladders.
-This may include being flexible about counts as a credential.
-Some credentials such as Serve Safe do not count as a credential under the Common Performance Measures but will provide consumers with marketable skills.
-DVR might need to provide assistive technology, tutoring and other strategies to help consumers succeed in post-secondary programs.
-Increasing these post-secondary options will assist youth achieve long term career success in quality employment. - [4] Implementing strategies to ensure cultural competency for DVR staff: The demographics of Vermont are changing, and the population is becoming more ethnically and racially diverse.
+Increasing these options will assist youth achieve long term career success in quality employment.

+[4] Implementing strategies to ensure cultural competency for DVR staff: The demographics of Vermont are changing, and the population is becoming more ethnically and racially diverse.
 In addition, recent events nationally have demonstrated the impact of systemic racism on people of color.
 These trends emphasize the need for DVR staff training around racial justice and cultural competency.
 DVR will also implement strategies to recruit a more diverse workforce to better mirror the community we serve.
-In the 2019 DVR consumer satisfaction survey, DVR found no difference in consumer satisfaction (81% overall satisfaction) by racial or ethnic group, except for people who identify as Latino or Hispanic.
+In the 2019 DVR consumer satisfaction survey, DVR found no difference in consumer satisfaction (81% overall satisfaction) by racial or ethnic group, except for people who are Latino or Hispanic.
 Based on a very small sample (9 individuals responded to the survey), this population reported less favorable experiences.
 While it is important not to draw broad conclusions based on a small number of respondents, DVR will be following up to research what we can do better to serve this population.

-This might include better access to or more effective use of language interpreters. - [5] The need to implement strategies to improve outcomes for individuals with psychiatric disabilities: DVR has long recognized that individuals with psychiatric disabilities often face substantial barriers to employment.
-In addition to their disabilities, there is the stigma of mental illness, combined with the fact that their conditions are invisible to others.
-The barriers are even greater for individuals with psychiatric disabilities who are offenders.
-National data suggests that at least 20% of incarcerated offenders have psychiatric disabilities.
+[5] The need to implement strategies to improve outcomes for individuals with psychiatric disabilities: DVR has long recognized that individuals with psychiatric disabilities often face substantial barriers to employment.
+In addition to their disability, there is the stigma of mental illness, combined with the fact that their condition is invisible to others.
 DVR has historically taken the lead in promoting employment for people with psychiatric disabilities.
 DVR was instrumental in bringing the Individual Placement and Support (IPS) model to Vermont.
 IPS is the most widely accepted evidence-based approach to employment services for individuals with psychiatric disabilities.
-Unfortunately, IPS is only available to a subset of individuals served through the community mental health system CRT Program.
-It does not include individuals served through outpatient mental health services.
+Unfortunately, IPS is only available to a subset of individuals served through the community mental health system.

 DVR needs to continue to explore opportunities to expand employment services for this population, in partnership with the community mental health system, and the Department of Mental Health.
-The availability of reallotment funding may offer opportunities to try out new approaches or expand existing promising programs.
+The availability of re-allotment funding may offer opportunities to try out new approaches or expand existing promising programs.